The Best Studio Subwoofer for Professional Sound Quality 2025

 The Presonus Eris Sub 8 is a value priced subwoofer that was designed to complement their Eris line of studio monitors.

-It features a Paper-composite Low-frequency Transducer with Rubber surround on the woofer and a front firing port for linearity.
+It features a Paper-composite Low-frequency Transducer with a Rubber surround on the woofer and a front-firing port for linearity.

 Variable cutoff from 50Hz to 130Hz helps synergize with various types of monitors; even outside the Eris range.